mastrojs/mastrojs.github.io/data/index.md

 <a class="button -secondary" href="/guide/setup/">Guide: Setup</a>

-## Powerful for experienced developers
+## Experienced developers – do you want off the frontend treadmill?

 I've seen things you people wouldn't believe.
 Megabytes of JavaScript on fire in the browser.
 I watched towers of hard to debug abstractions collapse upon themselves.
 All those moments will be lost in time, like tears in rain.
 Time to let them die.